chuchen2017/TrajGDM/README.md

-# Simulating human mobility with a generative trajectory generation model
+# Simulating human mobility with a trajectory generation framework based on diffusion model

-This is the official Codebase for Simulating Human Mobility with a Generative Trajectory Generation Model.
+This is the official Codebase for Simulating human mobility with a trajectory generation framework based on diffusion model.

 # Highlights
 We proposed a novel human mobility modeling method named TrajGDM.
 The method models trajectory generation as a process the uncertainty in the trajectory is gradually removed.
 A trajectory generator is proposed to predict the uncertainty in a trajectory.
 Moreover, we defined a trajectory diffusion process and a trajectory generation process to train the trajectory generator and generate a realistic dataset with that.